 - Policy and Analysis i.e., quotas, POWER, performance indicators, exit surveys system, annual reports

 - Wellness i.e., counselling, referral, work-life balance, stress buster workshops, culture of wellness

 - Education and Research i.e., PGCorED, internal review, accreditation, board of examiner, remedial services, program director support

 Medical graduates and newly matched residents register with the Postgraduate Medical Education (PGME) Office as residency trainees.
 Any questions regarding the four organizational areas above and PGME's activities and functions should be directed to PGME for further clarification.
 Please see the administrative PGME staff directory for contact information

 The Department of Family and Community Medicine (DFMC) supports clinical, educational and research excellence.
 The Postgraduate Program at the DFCM is essentially our residency training program and support, focused on core learning experience in family medicine and to prepare future family physicians in primary care.
 The main activities and functions of the DFCM – Postgraduate Program include:

 - Supporting curriculum, evaluations, remediation and assessments for our hospital teaching sites in all three geographic streams

 - Co-coordinating the Teaching Practices in postgraduate year two

 - Admissions, and support for the PGY-3 Enhanced Skills Programs

-- Additional learning initiatives & events including procedural skills, counselling skills, (ALSO) advanced life support obstetrics course, FM-MAP Family Medicine Mandatory Assessment of Progress
+- Additional learning initiatives & events including procedural skills, counselling skills, Advances in Labour and Risk Management (ALARM), FM-MAP Family Medicine Mandatory Assessment of Progress

 2. Where can I find resident policies?